banda-health/idemp-plugins/README.md

 </settings>
 ```

+This will build the plugins, compile the reports, and move data imports, DB migration files, and compiled reports into their correct directories in you iDempiere installation directory.

 ## Running Tests
 A database (DB) is needed to run tests (we test business logic, not implementation logic).
 You can either use your own and have test data be filled in it, or you can use a fresh DB.
 The Banda Health iDempiere image comes with data to initialize a new DB, if you'd like.
 Check the `.env.default` file for information that's available, plus the [Banda iDempiere Docker Image Repo](https://github.com/banda-health/idempiere-docker) for full image information.